 • Sunday Fun Run – All fans 14 and under can run the bases after the game (conditions permitting).

 • Local Music Showcase presented by INK Magazine – Catch a free pregame concert on us.
 Every Wednesday Student Night also features live local music prior to the game in the Outfield Experience.
-Performing during this showcase will be the band, She’s A Keeper.
+Performing during this showcase will be the band, Hearts of Darkness.
 For details, visit http://www.royals.com/studentnight.

 Fans may purchase tickets online at royals.com, by calling 1-800-6ROYALS, at area Hy-Vee stores or at the Kauffman Stadium Box Office.